 In 2012, the Maryland legislature passed House Bill 438, the Civil Marriage Protection Act, to allow same-sex marriages to take place in Maryland beginning January 1, 2013.
 Although opponents attempted to overturn this legislation by referendum, their efforts were unsuccessful, and the law went into effect as scheduled.

 On June 26, 2013, in United States v.
 Windsor, the Supreme Court struck down the Defense of Marriage Act, which had previously precluded federal recognition of same-sex marriages such as ours.
-Thus, our marriage is now fully recognized where we live.
-The only issue is that if we travel outside of our home state (even just across the bridge to Virginia), we can find our marriage not recognized.
-We continue to hope for the day in which our marriage and family will receive the same recognition nationwide as any other marriage and family.
+Thus, our marriage was fully recognized where we live.